gouthamvasam/Bulk_RNA-seq/README.md

-Here is a general workflow for analyzing bulk RNA sequencing (RNA-seq) data starting from FASTQ files:
+A general workflow for analyzing bulk RNA sequencing (RNA-seq) data starting from FASTQ files:

 1. **Quality Control of Raw Reads**: The first step is to check the quality of the raw reads in the FASTQ files.
 Tools like FastQC can be used for this purpose.